 3. To determine whether an ebook permits unlimited users, click the blue "Access online" OR "View Ebook" button.
 This will take you to either the vendor's platform or to a flyout menu listing platforms where the title may be found.
-Choose Proquest where possible.
-The Internet Archive is not optimal for a classroom textbook.
+While useful for temporary access, please note that The Internet Archive is not guaranteed permanent access for a classroom textbook.

 On the Proquest platform, library access to the ebook is described directly beneath the title, as here:

 On the EBSCO platform, library access is described to the left of the title, as here: